 Why this project is a hit

-Less mess and maintenance than a real fish tank, these mini aquariums are fun to make and look awesome.
+Less mess and maintenance than a real fish tank, these mini mason jar aquariums are fun to make and look awesome.

 Kids can pick aquarium plants in their favorite colors and decide on fun fish or even a mermaid.
 The sky is the limit!